arokettu/php-uuid/docs/uuid.rst

 Any UUID that is not Nil, Max or RFC 4122 and is not marked as ULID will be parsed to this class.

-The class can also be initialized directly with any 16 bytes of data.
+The class can also be initialized directly with any 32 hexadecimal digits.
 (Obviously, the class will not be cast to a version class in case the data happen to be a valid version or special UUID)

 RFC 4122